tylertitsworth/5th-age-srd/Classes/Druid.md

 ##### Champion Feat

-When you take a full heal-up in the terrain you attuned to with this talent, you can cast one daily spell of that terrain for free before your next full heal-up.
+When you take a full heal-up in the terrain you attuned to with this talent, you can cast one full recovery spell of that terrain for free before your next full heal-up.

 ---